scaleoutsystems/fedn/README.rst

 -  **ML-framework agnostic**.
 FEDn is compatible with all major ML frameworks.
 Examples for Keras, PyTorch and scikit-learn are available out-of-the-box.

+**From development to real-world FL**

--  **Deploy your FL project to production on FEDn Studio**.
-Users can develop a FL use-case in a local development environment, and then deploy it to production on FEDn Studio.
-FEDn Studio provides the FEDn server-side as a managed service on Kubernetes.
-A web application provides an intuitive UI for orchestrating runs, visualizing and downloading results, and manage FL client tokens.
+Users can develop a FL use-case in a local development environment, and then deploy it to FEDn Studio:

+-  The FEDn server-side as a managed, production-grade service on Kubernetes.
+-  Token-based authentication for FL clients
+-  Role-based access control (RBAC)
+-  Dashboard for orchestrating runs, visualizing and downloading results
+-  Admin dashboard for managing and scaling the FEDn network
+-  Collaborate with other data-scientists in a shared workspace.

 Getting started with the SDK
 ===============